Planes of the future could fly on sawdust or straw

 Europe consumes around 50 million tonnes of kerosene per year.

-Airbus, Boeing (BA.N) and Brazilian manufacturer Embraer (EMBR3.SA) agreed earlier this year to co-operate on developing alternative fuels.
+Airbus, Boeing and Brazilian manufacturer Embraer agreed earlier this year to co-operate on developing alternative fuels.

-Dutch airline KLM (AIRF.PA) operated the world’s first scheduled biokerosene-powered flight in July 2011 when one of its Boeing 737-800 jets flew 171 passengers between Amsterdam and Paris using a mix of cooking oil and Jet-A fuel.
-(Writing by Alice Cannet; Editing by Christian Plumb, Tim Hepher and Mark Potter)
+Dutch airline KLM operated the world’s first scheduled biokerosene-powered flight in July 2011 when one of its Boeing 737-800 jets flew 171 passengers between Amsterdam and Paris using a mix of cooking oil and Jet-A fuel.

+Writing by Alice Cannet; Editing by Christian Plumb, Tim Hepher and Mark Potter